 As per Part III of the existing NJPDES permit, the permittee submitted MRFs to the Department through monthly Discharge Monitoring Reports (DMRs) for the parameters specified above.
-Reported data on the DMRs include the parameters: Solids/Floatables, Precipitation and Duration of Discharge.
+Reported data on the DMRs include the parameters: Precipitation and Duration of Discharge.
 Throughout the existing NJPDES permit cycle, the permittee submitted monthly DMRs with data for these parameters and is therefore in compliance with Part IV.F.9.
 This data can be found in the DEP DataMiner at: https://www13.state.nj.us/DataMiner and is also tracked by outfall at NJ CSO Outfalls (arcgis.com).

 This renewal permit action continues the requirement of monitoring the CSO discharge events.
-This includes reporting Duration of Discharge, Precipitation, and quantity of Solids/Floatables removed from the CSO on a MRF.
+This includes reporting Duration of Discharge and Precipitation, removed from the CSO on a MRF.
 This permit condition requires a measure of CSO discharge events by measuring CSO "Duration of Discharge" to provide a measure of the effect of CSO controls on discharge events.
 In addition, these reporting requirements will continue to track precipitation trends by assessing precipitation amounts at a local rain gage.
 A summary of each parameter is as follows:

 - Duration of Discharge represents the number of days (in whole numbers) that at least one discharge occurred from that outfall (i.e., not the number of discharge events).
-Sample type is "Estimated". - Precipitation represents the total amount of precipitation (i.e. rainfall and snowmelt) measured during the monitoring period from a single rain gauge representative of the area. - Solids/Floatables (S/F) represents the total volume (reported in cubic yards) of all S/F removed and disposed of from all outfalls during the month.
-Reporting a S/F value is only necessary when the S/F material is measured for disposal (e.g. filled dumpsters).
+Sample type is "Estimated". - Precipitation represents the total amount of precipitation (i.e. rainfall and snowmelt) measured during the monitoring period from a single rain gauge representative of the area.